bastiantangedal/bastiantangedal/README.md

 <h2 align="center">Hi, my name is Bastian, but you can call me Basse. 👋🤓</h2>
-<p align="center">I love creating apps and applications that help others in their work.
-My favorite language is C#.
-I've started exploring the field of open-source and hope to contribute to that field as well ✨.
+<p align="center">I love creating apps and applications that help others in their work, and my favorite language is C#.
+Furthermore, I've started exploring the field of open-source and hope to contribute to that field as well ✨.
 </p>

 <p align=center>